zorexsalvo/zorexsalvo.com/_posts/2017-07-28-vue-js-i-choose-you.md

 ### Some time ago...

 I was really overwhelmed by the enormous world of javascript.
-I was taken aback the very moment I dipped my foot in that _it_.
+I was taken aback the very moment I dipped my foot in _it_.

 Can you imagine?
 For almost two years, I am in-denial that I do